 The Single Subject Credential Program places significant emphasis on fieldwork and student teaching.
-Our goal is that each Teacher Candidate participates in 36 weeks of fieldwork, beginning with the first day of the public school semester and ending with the last day of the public school semester.
+Our goal is that each Teacher Candidate participates in 120 hours of fieldwork (observation/participation) prior to student teaching, and one full semester (18 weeks - 450 hours) of student teaching, beginning with the first day of the public school semester and ending with the last day of the public school semester.

 Typically, Teacher Candidates who begin the program in the fall also begin their fieldwork on the first day of the public school semester.
 This date ranges from early-mid August for some districts, all the way to after Labor Day for others.
 Differences in start date impact holidays and semester breaks.
 Thus, some districts end in late May and others end in mid-June.
 CSUF Teacher Candidates are expected to follow the school calendar for the entire school year.
 They are also expected to attend teacher staff meetings, work days, and professional development opportunities whenever possible.